Parks and Open Space Strategy 2024-2034

 This project is another phase of our ‘Sustainable MRC’ project, which encompasses a number of service level reviews and decisions made by Council aimed at securing long-term financial sustainability.

-Council has developed a Parks and Open Space Strategy to guide our ongoing management and investment in Parks, Open Spaces, Sportsgrounds, Cemeteries, Drainage Reserves and Road Reserves.
+Council has adopted a Parks and Open Space Strategy to guide our ongoing management and investment in Parks, Open Spaces, Sportsgrounds, Cemeteries, Drainage Reserves and Road Reserves.

 The strategy builds on the information collated during the Land and Buildings Needs and Demands Project undertaken by CT Management on behalf of Council, and the internal Revenue Task Force findings.
 Finding have also been supported by previous engagement activities undertaken as part of the development of the recent Murray River Local Housing Strategy and the current Community Strategic Plan.